• Skip to main content

 If you would rather build a multi-piece arrangement than hang one large piece, the size guide for every room covers grid and salon layouts step by step.

-The sofa test
+The sofa outline test

 Bedroom: calm, personal, immersive